buditanrim/buditanrim.github.io/_posts/2020-08-03-design-system-area-of-influence-2-offerings.md

 However, a lot of teams think it’s the ultimate goal to have a lot of offerings.
 But, imagine, what if we need a new icon, new color, new component, or pattern?
 What should that process or collaboration look like?
 I did a mistake in neglecting this part, which cost my team a lot.
 We flustered because people come with a new proposal with limited time.
 When a new component needed, who is gonna develop that?

 This is where the service design for design systems is important.
+Which I will talk briefly in the next post.